venkatselva8/SpeedySplash/README.md

   </activity>
 ```
  4.Atlast, Add the SplashActivity.java file in your project.
-   ⋅⋅⋅(SplashActivity class which runs a timer to Intent to the MainActivity)
+   (SplashActivity class which runs a timer to Intent to the MainActivity)

 ```java
     public class SplashActivity extends AppCompatActivity {